iQLS-MMS/hic-sca/README.md

 - `my_sample_chr1_100000bp.png` - Compartment plot for chr1
 - `my_sample_cross_resolution_mcc.png` - Cross-resolution MCC heatmap (if multiple resolutions)

 The BED and bedGraph output files can be visualized on the [UCSC Genome Browser](https://genome.ucsc.edu/) as Custom Tracks.
-Ensure the correct genome assembly is selected (the sample data uses human GRCh38/hg38).
+Ensure the correct genome assembly is selected (the sample data is mapped to the human GRCh38/hg38 assembly).

 ### Python API<a id="python-api"></a>